 These tasty pork tacos start with an Apricot Glazed Grilled Pork tenderloin that gets thinly sliced then gets topped with grilled corn salsa and cilantro lime sauce for a unique twist on your regular taco night!

 This post contains affiliate links, which means that if you purchase via the product link, I’ll receive a small commission.

 This recipe for pork tacos is one of my very early blog posts.
-The recipe itself is great, however the actual post and the photo – not so much!
-I’d share the old photo just for fun, but wow, it’s really terrible and embarrassing!!
-So while I was re-shooting the photos I decided to update the post a bit too!
+The recipe itself is great, however, the actual post and the photo - not so much!
+I'd share the old photo just for fun, but wow, it's really terrible and embarrassing!!
+So it was time for an update to the post!

 This recipe was originally inspired by a recipe in the September 2004 issue of Cooking Light Magazine.
 I've always been a little bit obsessed with Cooking Light!!
 I have LOTS of old dog-eared issues piled up around my condo, along with a lot of torn out pages with recipes that sound tasty and I want to make one day.
 They have some great lighter recipes, many of which I still make and they also serve as great inspiration for creating new recipes.

 I'm also a little bit obsessed with tacos right now.
 Not that I haven't always loved them but it's just so easy to throw some meat on the grill, add veggies and a few other toppings and in no time at all you have the perfect weeknight meal.
 A lot of the ingredients can be pre-prepped too, making it really easy to get dinner on the table in a snap.